Resource Management System

 The StorageFile APIs transparently handle references to files as resources and are appropriate for typical usage scenarios.
 The ResourceManager should only be used for advanced scenarios, such as overridden context or enumeration of possible values.

 If all candidates are removed from consideration due to qualifiers that don't match the context, the resource loader goes through a second pass looking for a default candidate to display.
-Default candidates are determined during creation of the PRI file (see Compiling resources (MakePRI.exe) for details).
+Default candidates are determined during creation of the PRI file and are required to ensure there is always some candidate to select for any runtime context (see Compiling resources (MakePRI.exe) for details).
 If a candidate has any qualifiers that don't match and aren't a default, that resource candidate is thrown permanently out of consideration.

-For all the resource candidates still in consideration, we look at highest-priority context qualifier value and choose the one that has the best match or best default score.
+For all the resource candidates still in consideration, the resource loader looks at the highest-priority context qualifier value and chooses the one that has the best match or best default score.
 Any actual match is considered better than a default score.

 If there is a tie, the next-highest priority context qualifier value is inspected and the process continues, until a best match is found.